 to see what is going on.

 Slow servers, NASs, and network connections can affect sound quality by preventing the Output components from receiving audio in time.
 This can manifest as clicks, pops, dropouts, and static.
 Both Roon and all RAAT outputs use strategically placed memory playback buffers to limit the impact of this sort of thing, but poor performance can still lead to behavior in the CPU or networking hardware as it handles the audio stream in fits and spurts.

 Invest in your server components just like you would in your other gear, and remember that there is no downside to a Core i7 with a fan if you've got it located two rooms away from the listening area.
 Take a look at our

 , and try not to come in below our recommended level, and especially, plan on using an SSD to store Roon's databases.

 Roon has comprehensive and robust support for WiFi, but the sound quality often isn't the same.
-For your highest quality rooms, plan on using wired gigabit ethernet connections between the Core and the Outputs.
+For your highest quality rooms, plan on using wired gigabit ethernet connections between the server and the Outputs.

 But I want to do it all on one computer!!!

 We value convenience and flexibility as much as we value sound quality, so we're not going to stop you.
 Check out

 for more information.